 Sect.
-1 Acting 1 cr.
+1 Acting.
+1 cr.
 EL.

 Sect.
-2 Technical production 1 cr.
+2 Technical production.
+1 cr.
 EL.

 Sect.
-3 Theatre management 1 cr.
+3 Theatre management.
+1 cr.
 EL.

 COM 150 Introduction to Film.
 3 cr.
 Study of the nature and development of film as a distinctive medium of communication and as an art form.
-HFA/FA/HP.
+HFA/FA/HP/PT.

 COM 160 Speech and Human Behavior.
 3 cr.
-The study of people as complex communicators who through physical, behavioral and linguistic signs send and receive messages in a variety of social and cultural interactions.
+The study of people as complex communicators who through physical, behavioral, and linguistic signs send and receive messages in a variety of social and cultural interactions.
 Prereq: COM 101.
 EL.

 COM 201 Introduction to Mass Communication.
 3 cr.
-A survey course which examines mass media practices, theories and research.
+A survey course examining print, electronic, and persuasive media from an historical perspective.
+Topics discussed include newspapers, magazines, books, radio, television, film, public relations, and advertising.
 SS/HP.

 COM 202 Mass Communication and Contemporary Issues.
 3 cr.
-Analysis of contemporary public issues as reported in the mass media with emphasis on news and feature content of radio, television, newspapers and other periodicals.
+Analysis of contemporary public issues as reported in the mass media with emphasis on news and feature content of radio, television, newspapers, and other periodicals.
 Techniques of content analysis and survey research.
 Specific issues for study to be determined at the time the course is offered.
 Prereq: COM 201 or cons. instr.
-FI
+EL.

 COM 203 News and Informational Writing.
 3 cr.
 Instruction and practice in written communication of factual materials under direct guidance of instructor.
-Course treats writing for news media, but spends time on procedures and techniques which are basic for all informational writing.
+Emphasis is on writing for news media, but time is spent on procedures and techniques which are basic for all informational writing.
 Prereq: typing proficiency recommended and the satisfactory completion of English 101, or equivalent documentation of language skills.
+EL.

 COM 204 News Reporting.
 3 cr.
 Emphasis on the gathering of news and interviewing.
 Field work in the community.
 Typing proficiency recommended and the satisfactory completion of English 101 or equivalent documentation of language skills.
-Prereq: Comm.
-Arts 203 or cons. instr.
+Prereq: COM 203 or cons. instr.
 EL.